Genivia/ugrep/README.md

                   Output NUM lines of trailing context after matching lines.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns after the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns after the match or shortens the match.
 See also options -B, -C and -y.

            -a, --text